jeyabalajis/go-sudoku-solver/README.md

 # Results

-Here's a snapshot of the solver run on arguably the world's hardest sudoku ever!
+Here's a snapshot of the solver run on arguably the world's hardest sudoku ever.

 ![Sudoku Solver results](/images/sudoku_run_results.png)